-When you think of "incentives" in user testing, the first thing that comes to mind might be a free product or a gift card.
+When you think of "incentives" in beta testing, the first thing that comes to mind might be a free product or a gift card.
 And yes, those are both common and viable ways to reward testers for their participation.
 But an incentive isn't just a reward, and it definitely isn't the same as a bribe.

 Offering incentives is so much more than bribing testers to give you feedback.
 You are:

 - Thanking them for their participation in your project or program.

 - Rewarding them for a job well done.

 This blog post covers everything you need to know about incentives.
 If you want tips and ideas for saying thank you to testers who are participating in your project or part of your user testing program, keep reading.

 Let's get philosophical for a second and talk about extrinsic versus intrinsic motivation.
 At their core, extrinsic motives are driven by external rewards like money or reputation boosts.
 For example, working out to get shredded abs.
 Meanwhile, intrinsic motives deliver internal rewards like satisfaction and strengthening relationships.
 For example, working out to spend time with a gym buddy, or because it clears your head and brings you joy.

 All told, testers with intrinsic motives, like those who enjoy your brand and want to help you improve your products, make for better, more enthusiastic testers than those who are only in it for free stuff.
 But there's a lot of crossover between these two types of motivation (shout out to those lucky people who have fun doing crunches).
 Skilled test managers know how to use both motivators to their advantage.

 Showing appreciation for your cashier or a co-worker with a quick "Thank you!" comes very naturally to many of us.
 But thanking testers — that is, the art of incentives — is a little trickier and more involved.